kobitoko/UploadTapoDetection/README.md

 `source ./venv/Scripts/activate`
 `pip install -r requirements.txt`

+opencv-python using x264 codec to write the mkv, the libs are not included.
+After getting them put it in the same folder as the py file.
+https://github.com/cisco/openh264/releases?q=1.8 for openh264-1.8.0-win64.dll

 appdaemon for IDE when not in appdaemon
 Having trouble with py 3.12, this should work
 `pip install git+https://github.com/AppDaemon/appdaemon.git`